gbarros/celestia-node-ui/README.md

 2. **Add Records**:
    - Add new records according to your schema
    - Records are automatically encrypted before being submitted to the network
+   - **Schema Validation**: Records are validated against your defined schema
+     - Rejects records with missing required fields
+     - Prevents adding fields not defined in the schema
+     - Ensures data types match the schema definition

 3. **View Records**:
    - Browse all records in your database